4. Prevent and mitigate (linkage)

 Action plans for sample products are missing or incomplete.
 Examples of shortcomings may be that they do not target the company’s own actions, do not focus on the most significant risks and/or do not include measures, timeframes and/or responsible persons.

-Multi-stakeholder initiatives' codes of conduct
+Multi-stakeholder initiative codes of conduct

 Brands that do not sign codes of conduct